SIT40416 Certificate IV in Hospitality

 At Club Training we work with you to help you gain a qualification that is relevant to your career goals.
 Through choosing electives that interest you, offering Recognition of Prior Learning (RPL) to help you achieve your goals faster and course tailoring to suit your current work situation and job responsibilities, we are there with you – all the way!

 All of our qualification courses are based around the Australian Qualifications Framework (AQF) which is the national set of standards that ensures consistency, high quality training and assessment services for the clients of Australia’s vocational education and training.
 What this means, is that you can be confident you are getting the very best education all the way through your career in hospitality.

 You or your employer may be eligible for assistance in studying this course.

-Funding by the Queensland Department of Education and Training is available for this qualification is available through the VET Investment budget (Higher Level Skills).
+Funding by the Queensland Department of Employment, Small Business and Training is available for this qualification is available through the VET Investment budget (Higher Level Skills).
 Please refer to the Government Contracts tab below for further information or click here to view our Government Contracts page.